-ADP Diagnostics is an innovative diagnostics company based in Carrickfergus, Northern Ireland, supplying products to the Clinical, Veterinary and Food science sectors.
+ADP Diagnostics is an innovative diagnostics company based in Carrickfergus, Northern Ireland, supplying products to the Clinical Diagnostic Laboratories in both the public and private sectors.

-As a science graduate of Ulster University and now with 25 years experience in clinical diagnostics, my goal for ADP Diagnostics is to make it a world leader in speciality quality controls.
+As a science graduate of Ulster University and now with 25 years experience in clinical diagnostics, my goal for ADP Diagnostics is to make it a world leader in supplying speciality quality controls, Drugs of Abuse testing kits and POCT equipment.
 We work with carefully chosen manufacturers and strive to provide bespoke solutions for our customers.
 Research & Development, validations and trials are carried out in our own laboratory.
 The excellent laboratories in our local Belfast hospitals also provide invaluable validation data for our clinical products.

 ADP Diagnostics is an ISO 9001:2015 registered company, recognising the quality of our administrative and management systems.

 Greg Simpson Bsc.

 INNOVATIVE PRODUCTS, TODAYRead More